SimpleDataLabsInc/prophecy-docs/docs/metadata/git/git-fork.md

   - fork
 ---

-This page describes how to fork a repository in cases where you may want to create a copy of the original repository.
+This page describes how to fork a repository in cases where you may want to create a copy of the original (upstream) repository.

 ## Use fork per user Git storage model

 During the creation of Project there is an option to choose fork per usage as Git Storage model.
-When you fork a repository, you create a copy of the original repository (upstream repository) but the repository remains on your GitHub account.
+When you fork a repository, you must already have both the upstream repository and a fork per usage repository present.
+Both repositories remain on your GitHub account.

 When using the fork per usage Git storage model while creating a new Project, apart from the `upstream repository` details, some additional information is needed for the `forked repository`.